JobService/job-service-deploy/production-swarm/README.md

 ## Service Configuration

 ### Docker Stack
 The `docker-stack.yml` file describes the Docker deployment information required for the Job Service.
 The file uses property substitution to retrieve values from Environment variables.
 A number of these Environment variables are **required** for the Job Service deployment.
-These Environment variables are configurable in the RabbitMQ and Postgres environment files.
+These Environment variables are configurable in the RabbitMQ environment file and the environment.sh file.

 ### Docker Environment
 The `rabbit.env` file supports configurable property settings necessary for service deployment.